cher-ami/toolbox/packages/react-components/custom-cursor/README.md

 # React Custom Cursor

 A basic React Custom Cursor.
 It move only on mouse move.
-It is possible to animate child elements of the component by listening to the state of the cursor from the CustomCursorManager.
+It is possible to animate child elements by listening to the state of the cursor from the CustomCursorManager.

 ## Usage